 Hon.
 John Main (interpretation): Thank you, Mr. Speaker.
-I also thank my colleague for her question on that matter, and within our department, we realize the importance as the Department of Health, our obligations to provide services in official languages.

-Due to the need for clear understanding of health-related matters, and this is especially applicable within health care, both within this House and in communicating any announcement to the public, emergency health directives, emergencies and such within the field of health care.
+I also thank my colleague for her question on that matter.
+Within our department, we realize the importance as the Department of Health of our obligations to provide services in official languages due to the need for clear understanding of health-related matters.
+This is especially applicable within health care, both within this House and in communicating any announcement to the public, emergency health directives, emergencies and such within the field of health care.
+We are fully cognizant of this requirement.

-We are fully cognizant of this requirement and regarding the applicability of these suggestions or (interpretation end) recommendations (interpretation) contained therein; we have begun to start the work towards that in past year once the report was tabled, that report she referred to.

-Further, the Languages Commissioner along with her office staff, are whom we hold regular meetings with, and I just held a recent meeting with her after the submission of the report related to language service plans, and we have set up a (interpretation ends) language plan, (interpretation) and it's currently in the works, and they are following the recommendations that the Languages Commissioner submitted.
+Regarding the applicability of these suggestions or recommendations contained therein, we have begun to start the work towards that in past year once the report was tabled, which is the report that she referenced.
+Further, we hold regular meetings with the Languages Commissioner and her officials, and I just held a recent meeting with her after the submission of the report related to language service plans.
+We have set up a (interpretation ends) language plan (interpretation) and it's currently in the works and we have introduced different things in accordance with the recommendations that the Languages Commissioner submitted.
 Thank you, Mr. Speaker.